vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 ### Register your server

-You can either use long polling or web hooks to retrieve messages posted to a Telegram bot.
-I’ll explain how I did setup web hooks.
+You can either use long polling or webhooks to retrieve messages posted to a Telegram bot.
+I’ll explain how I did setup webhooks.

 You have to POST https://api.telegram.org/bot{botId}/setWebhook with a form-urlencoded body which contains url={url_to_your_message_handler_endpoint}.